-In this article we will focus on another Google product called Google Sheets, and how to enable dark mode on it for better overall user experience.
+In this article, we will focus on another Google product called Google Sheets, and how to enable Google Sheets dark mode for a better overall user experience.

 Google Sheets is an online spreadsheet application part of the free web-based software office suite offered by Google.
 Google Sheets provides users with the option to create and format spreadsheets and simultaneously work with other people.
 The application is used by individuals and various businesses and schools to manage spreadsheet data by allowing its customers to create and edit files online while collaborating with other users in real-time.

 Why should you consider Google Sheets over other alternatives such as Office Online, Zoho, and others.

 Probably the best feature of Google Sheets is that it allows collaborative editing with other users.
 The possibility to open a single document and edit it by multiple users simultaneously, rather than emailing one document to multiple people, is a crucial benefit.
 Users are able to see in real-time every change made by other collaborators, and all changes are automatically saved to Google servers.
 With an implemented sidebar chat feature in Google Sheets, collaborators can discuss the edits at the moment of their creation and make recommendations and reviews instantly.
 Every change is tracked by the “Revision History” feature, with the option to review past edits and revert any unwanted modifications.